aliostad/PerfIt/README.md

   </appSettings>

 ```

+As of version 2.1, there is option to turn on and off by CategoryName - see above.

 ### Not to throw publishing errors

 By default, publishing performance counters are regarded as having the same importance as the application's business logic and all publishing errors are thrown.
 If you would like to change this behaviour, you can do so both in code or in config: